TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualnetwork_vnetpeering-tsg/solution-error-not-authorized.md

 <properties
-pageTitle="Solution for error '<TENANT ID>' is not authorized to access linked subscription '<SUBID>'" description="Solution for error '<TENANT ID>' is not authorized to access linked subscription '<SUBID>'" infoBubbleText="Solution for error '<TENANT ID>' is not authorized to access linked subscription '<SUBID>'" service="microsoft.network" ownershipid="Centennial_Cloudnet_VirtualNetwork" resource="virtualnetwork"
+pageTitle="Solution for error 'TENANT ID' is not authorized to access linked subscription 'SUBID'" description="Solution for error 'TENANT ID' is not authorized to access linked subscription 'SUBID'" infoBubbleText="Solution for error 'TENANT ID' is not authorized to access linked subscription 'SUBID'" service="microsoft.network" ownershipid="Centennial_Cloudnet_VirtualNetwork" resource="virtualnetwork"